 There are two main types of mortgage: repayment mortgages and interest-only mortgages.
-In this guide we explain how each type works and the key differences between them.
+Learn how each type works and the key differences between them.

 The vast majority of mortgages currently offered by lenders are repayment mortgages.
 However, if you're taking out a buy-to-let mortgage or have a large income, you're more likely to take out an interest-only mortgage.